 If your permit has expired before the extension period started and you still have further building/plumbing/demolition work to do, you should contact your local council permit authority and get some advice because this six month extension does not apply to your permit.

 The Director of Building Control has published a Determination on Special Circumstances which deals with expired approvals which may be extended.
 This Determination gives guidance on renewing an old permit rather than applying for a new permit to finish off incomplete building work.

 Additional information on the Extension and Expiry of building permits is available on the Consumer Building and Occupational services website (external link).

 The extension does not include building and plumbing notifiable work approvals.

 Please remember, it is illegal to continue work without a valid permit in place.

-For more information on how this information relates to your permit please contact the Kingborough Council Development Services Department (6211 8247).
+For more information on how this information relates to your permit please contact the Kingborough Council Building Department (6211 8200).